 Updates to the service:

-- Our service is running, but we're doing appointments over the phone for now.
+- Our service is running, but we'll be offering most appointments over the phone and some face to face appointments.

 - We are still taking new referrals.